laminas/tutorials/doc/book/in-depth-guide/first-module.md

-The above configuration tells the application that the folder `module/Blog/view/` has view files in it that match the above described default scheme.
+The above configuration tells the application that the folder `module/Blog/view/` has view files in it that match the above described default scheme [[Not clear to me what default scheme is being referred to here.
+Do you mean the path structure?
+Could it be stated explicitly?]] .
 It is important to note that with this you can not only ship view files for your module, but you can also overwrite view files from other modules.

 Reload your site now.
-Finally we are at a point where we see something different than an error being displayed!
+Finally we are at a point where we see something different than an error being displayed! [[Would be good if it said here what you should see, e.g. the Skeleton Application page with Blog\ListController::indexAction() as the header.]]
 Congratulations, not only have you created a simple "Hello World" style module, you also learned about many error messages and their causes.
 If we didn't exhaust you too much, continue with our tutorial, and let's create a module that actually does something.